-Placenta encapsulation is a process whereby your freshly birthed placenta is turned into a shelf-stable supplement that can help you have an easier recovery and better postpartum experience.
+Placenta encapsulation is a process that turns your placenta into a supplement that can ease your postpartum recovery.

 When you book placenta encapsulation with Blissful Birthing, you will be sent a transportation kit to bring to the hospital with you.
 This kit includes an insulated cooler bag, instructions for storing and transporting your placenta, and bags for ice.
-Once your baby has been born and you are settled, you will call your encapsulator and schedule the processing of your placenta.
+Once your baby has been born and you are settled, call your encapsulator to schedule the processing.
 We aim to begin processing within 24 hours of birth for all our clients, but you do have up to 72 hours to begin the process.

 Our encapsulators process your placenta in your home.
-This minimizes the exposure of your placenta to outside microbiota, as well as eliminates any doubt that the placenta being encapsulated is yours.
+You can be certain the placenta you will consume is yours.
 Your encapsulator will arrive with everything she needs to process your placenta – you just need to provide:

 - an empty sink

 Your encapsulator will wash her hands and begin to prepare her work space by sanitizing the sink and counter.
 She will wash your placenta, prepare a tincture (if you opt for this), and steam and dehydrate it.
 Blissful Birthing does not offer the raw method of encapsulation for the safety of you and your baby; steaming your placenta helps protect you and your baby from any bacteria.
 Your placenta can still be encapsulated if you tested positive for Group B Strep!
 However, if you had an active infection or a fever during labor, we unfortunately cannot encapsulate your placenta for your safety and the safety of your baby.